danilo-bangitjr-rlcore/cpp-ci-dev/docs/tech_spec/coregateway.md

 - Risk: Key rotation invalidates active tokens -> Mitigation: support JWK rotation with cache and grace period.
 - Risk: Gateway becomes single point of failure -> Mitigation: `coredinator` monitors the service's health via its health check endpoint and automatically restarts it upon failure.

----
-*This document is maintained by the CoreRL engineering team.*